CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/Basic_Variables_Functions.md

 `"Hello".length` Returns the string's length as int.
 `"Hello"[1]` Returns the character at the string's given index as another string.
 `"Hello" in "Hell"` checks if the string before `in` contains the string after it as boolean.
+You can replace the `in` with `has` if you like that better.
 `"Hel" ~ "lo " + "World"` You also can add/concatenate strings.
 `string += "assignAdd"` you can also use the assignAdd/assignConcatenate operators.

+Aside from these, all parameterless methods that are available to java Strings are also available to ZenScript strings!
+This includes:

+- toLowerCase
+- toUpperCase
+- getBytes
+- hashCode
+- intern
+- isEmpty
+- toCharArray
+- trim

 ## Integers
 Integers provide some functionality